nafisoaden97/nafisoaden97/README.md

 - 😄  i'm an aspiring full Stack Junior Developer based in Birmimngham UK.
-- 🌱 I’m currently at School Of Code bootcamp 12.
+- 🌱 I’ve recently graduate from School Of Code 16 week bootcamp.
 - 🔭 I’m will be documenting all my projects i've done to develop my skills and knoweledge on here.

 # Tech Stack